Reload (Metallica album): Artwork and packaging

 The cover art for Reload was created by the New York artist Andres Serrano (pictured in 2023).

 Like Load, the cover artwork for Reload is a painting by the New York artist Andres Serrano.
 Titled Piss and Blood, the artwork is a "red-tinged amber landscape" with a central swirl in the middle.
 It was created using a mixture of blood and the artist's own urine.
 According to Serrano, Piss and Blood, along with Loads artwork Semen and Blood III, were part of a series called "Bodily Fluids", which were "photographs intended to look like paintings, using milk, blood, piss and semen".
 In a 1997 interview with Guitar World, Hetfield explained that Load and Reload "belong together" so the artwork had to match.
 While Ulrich and Hammett were fans of Serrano's work, Hetfield disliked it, saying in 2009 that it was art made "for the sake of shocking others".
 In a 2018 interview, Ulrich maintained his appreciation for the Load and Reload covers, calling them his favorite Metallica album covers.
-Like Load, Reloads cover featured a new Metallica logo that simplified and modernized its appearance, going from "metal" to "alternative".
+Like Load, Reloads cover featured a new Metallica logo that simplified and modernized its appearance, going from "metal" to "alternative", in the author Mick Wall's words.